 Candlepin is also lower-scoring than standard tenpin bowling.
 While thousands of tenpin bowlers have recorded perfect 300 games, the highest sanctioned candlepin score remains a measly 245—bowled most recently by Chris Sargent of Haverhill in 2011, tying International Candlepin Bowling Association president Ralph Semb’s 1984 score.

 Today, most candlepin bowling alleys offer plastic pins and balls, as well as fully automated pin setters in place of the original wooden iterations and pin boys.
-(In fact, the first automated pin setting machines were introduced in Lunenberg, Mass, for— you guessed it— a candlepin alley.)
+(In fact, the first automated pin setting machines were introduced in Lunenburg, Mass., for—you guessed it—a candlepin alley.)
 But despite the introduction of technology, the vintage vibe at alleys around Boston has held over through the years.

 Whether you’re a seasoned pro looking for a new place to bowl or a newbie determined to master the form, try your hand at one of the vintage alleys below.

-This family-owned bowling alley has been an anchor on East Broadway for over 20 years—providing fun for all ages as well as bowling leagues five times a week for anyone ready to take their candlepin passion to the next level.
-Just make sure you eat a full meal before you show up for craft beers and a few rounds of candlepin: These old-school lanes don’t offer food—yet!
+This family-owned bowling alley has been an anchor on East Broadway for over 20 years—providing fun for all ages as well as bowling leagues for anyone ready to take their candlepin passion to the next level.
+Just make sure you eat a full meal before you show up for craft beers and a few rounds of candlepin: These old-school lanes don’t offer food—yet.
+Open until midnight on the weekends.

 Back in 1959, this family-owned and operated bowling alley was the first to bring tenpin bowling to the greater Boston area.
 Today, after changing their name from First Boston Tenpin to Boston Bowl, the facility attracts visitors from across New England (and the country!) to bowl candlepin, shoot pool, play over 80 arcade games, rent batting cages and enjoy the 21+ scene at the Xperience lanes.

-If you’re looking for a true throwback candlepin experience, don’t miss out on this 70+ year-old alley near Central Square in Eastie.
+If you’re looking for a true throwback candlepin experience, don’t miss out on this 70-plus year-old alley near Central Square in Eastie.
 From the hand-painted signage on the walls to the classic wood-paneling and vintage ball return, you’re in for an old-school adventure from start to finish.
-Cash-only.
+Cash only.
+No AC.

 Originally known as Twentieth Century Bowling Alleys, Ron’s Gourmet Ice Cream & Bowling changed its name when Ron Covitz took over the family business from his father, Julius.
 A Brookline High School and Boston University graduate, Ron knew he wanted to turn his father’s bowling alley into an exceptional destination for gourmet ice cream—while also preserving ten precious lanes of candlepin bowling.
-Today, the retro alley offers candlepin alongside 30-35 flavors of gourmet ice cream—including seasonal flavors like pumpkin Oreo and apple pie in the fall, egg nog and peppermint stick during the holidays, and watermelon and lemon cooler in the summer.
+Today, the retro alley offers candlepin alongside 30-35 flavors of gourmet ice cream—including seasonal flavors like pumpkin Oreo in the fall, and peppermint stick during the holidays—and as of 2024, “adult beverages,” thanks to a collaboration with nearby Roundhead Beer.

 Back in 1940, the Woburn Bowladrome operated eight lanes out of an old garage, with a pin boy working quickly to set up each rack of ten pins for bowlers between rounds.
 Today, the alley is a 40-lane operation with fully automatic pin setters and scoring—and a weekly Saturday night celebration under black lights and disco balls to the tune of pop and throwback jams.